-The short answer is this: PolitiFact is a project of the Tampa Bay Times and its partner news organizations to help you find the truth in American politics.
+The short answer: PolitiFact is a project of the Tampa Bay Times and its partner news organizations to help you find the truth in American politics.
 (See more about our mission on the "About Us" page.)
-The Times is the biggest newspaper in the Tampa Bay area and it has the largest circulation of any paper in Florida, so the advertisers and subscribers help foot the bills for PolitiFact.
+The Times is the biggest newspaper in Florida, so the advertisers and subscribers help foot the bills for PolitiFact.

 Yeah, yeah, you say.
 But who owns the Times ?